-Far removed from the controlled chaos of Tokyo, or the over-touristed red gates of Fushimi Inari Shrine in Kyoto, the Kōchi Prefecture of Japan provides a much more relaxed, nature-inspired destination to visit in Japan.
-That said, there is no shying away from mixing modern with tradition in this outward-looking nation, and the teamLab digital art installation at Kōchi Castle is a prime example of this.
+Far removed from the controlled chaos of Tokyo or the over-touristed red gates of Fushimi Inari Shrine in Kyoto, the Kōchi Prefecture of Japan provides a much more relaxed, nature-inspired destination to visit in Japan.
+That said, there is no shying away from mixing modern with tradition in this outward-looking nation, and the teamLab digital art installation at Kōchi Castle is a prime example.

 The largest of four regions on Shikoku Island, the Kōchi Prefecture is awash with crystal clear rivers, forests as far as the eye can see, and a coastline that has evolved through thousands of years of aggressive oceans.
-In the capital of the prefecture, of the same name, Kōchi Castle stands proud above the modestly sized city, when compared to megalopolises like Tokyo.
+In the capital of the prefecture of the same name, Kōchi Castle stands proud above the modestly sized city compared to megalopolises like Tokyo.

-It’s for that reason it becomes a fitting backdrop for the digital art installations of the famous teamLab crew, who are perhaps best known for their permanent collection of digital art in Tokyo and Shanghai, but also through their many temporary exhibitions in the likes of Singapore and now, Kōchi.
+For that reason, it becomes a fitting backdrop for the digital art installations of the famous teamLab crew, who are perhaps best known for their permanent collection of digital art in Tokyo and Shanghai but also through their many temporary exhibitions in the likes of Singapore and now Kōchi.

-The idea behind much of teamLab’s work is that art doesn’t need to be permanent, and you can take something old, something traditional, and transform it into modern digital art without laying a finger on the original centrepiece, something which they have achieved well here in Kōchi.
-There is a range of different artworks that have been set up around and projected onto the Castle, each one providing an interactive element alongside it.
+The idea behind much of teamLab’s work is that art doesn’t need to be permanent.
+You can take something old, something traditional, and transform it into modern digital art without laying a finger on the original centrepiece that they have achieved well here in Kōchi.
+A range of different artworks have been set up around and projected onto the castle, each one providing an interactive element alongside it.

 Another considerable element of teamLabs work is showing the relationships amongst people, which, as they say, traditional artwork can’t change to its audience.
-With the number of visitors and their actions playing a direct impact on the artwork you’ll see and enjoy, these installations are responsive to the audience.
+With the number of visitors and their actions directly impacting the artwork you’ll see and enjoy, these installations are responsive to the audience.

-This responsiveness makes you more mindful of those around you – something I found especially prominent in Japan, a country where respect and consideration for each other come into play on another level to that I have seen elsewhere.
+This responsiveness makes you more mindful of those around you – something I found especially prominent in Japan, where respect and consideration for each other come into play on another level I have not seen elsewhere.

 The teamLab: Digitized Kōchi Castle event has been running for a couple of years, during the dark winter days when the sun sets early evening, and hopefully will continue to run for many years to come.

-I actually visited the Castle twice during my time in the city, as it was such a beautiful setting and I didn’t really do it justice on my first visit.
+I visited the castle twice during my time in the city, as it was such a beautiful setting, and I didn’t do it justice on my first visit.
 If you find yourself in Kōchi between mid-November to mid-January, be sure to pop in and spend at least an hour admiring the space.
 Here’s a little look at what to expect.

 Sketching with friends

-Perhaps one of the coolest things I’ve seen at a digital art installation like this was the ‘sketching with friends’ part of the event.
-Inside a tent, you could draw and colour in the historical characters of Kōchi such as Sakamoto Ryoma (an influential samurai ) and Itagaki Taisuke (a Japanese soldier and leader of the freedom movement) amongst other people.
+Perhaps one of the most incredible things I’ve seen at a digital art installation like this was the ‘sketching with friends’ part of the event.
+Inside a tent, you could draw and colour in the historical characters of Kōchi, such as Sakamoto Ryoma (an influential samurai ) and Itagaki Taisuke (a Japanese soldier and leader of the freedom movement), amongst other people.

 Once you had finished your drawing and coloured them in, they were scanned by a nifty computer and quickly animated onto the large screen before you.
-As you touch these famous figures, they come to life, sharing famous quotes, interacting with the audience, and occasionally, just breaking into a huge dance scene much to everyone’s entertainment!
+As you touch these famous figures, they come to life, sharing famous quotes, interacting with the audience, and occasionally, just breaking into a giant dance scene, much to everyone’s entertainment!

-Kōchi Castles old stone wall stretches across some 500-metres, something which teamLab have made the most of with their installation which projects resonating light across the various walls.
-Calligraphy and words dance across the wall as you approach the characters projected, while flowers and other ornate decorations appear, and disappear, in a range of bright and pastel colours, really bringing the scene to life.
+Kōchi Castles’s old stone wall stretches some 500-metres, something teamLab has made the most of with their installation, which projects resonating light across the various walls.
+Calligraphy and words dance across the wall as you approach the characters projected.
+At the same time, flowers and other ornate decorations appear and disappear in a range of bright and pastel colours, really bringing the scene to life.